Courses | Prospective Students: Undergraduate - Graduate | Positions Available

 • Various laser and solid ink Postscript printers from HP and Xerox.

-These are the instructional servers for the Blocker labs.
+These are the instructional systems for the Blocker labs.
+There are 283 desktops and 4 physical servers (approximately 12 virtual servers) supporting the instructional operations of the Department.
 They are supported through the Science Lab Equipment Access Fee and access is restricted to undergrads in the appropriate sections, TA's, and instructors.
+The desktops are made available to SURAgrid for off-hours scientific computation.
+Users interested in grid computing should contact Steve Johnson to get started and get access to SURAgrid.

 Institute for Scientific Computation

 The Institute for Scientific Computation (ISC) is an interdisciplinary research center devoted to the applications of digital computing in mathematics, engineering and applied science.
-The ISC provides several Linux and Silicon Graphics workstations.
-The ISC also operates the University's Immersive Visualization Center, a state of the art graphics facility.
+The ISC operates the University's Immersive Visualization Center, a state of the art graphics facility.

 Academy for Advanced Telecommunication and Learning Technologies

 The Academy was established to recognize, help develop and coordinate the various telecommunications and information technology efforts and expertise at TAMU.
-The Academy operates a 1008-core cluster, Brazos, that serves a set of stakeholders as well as the university in general.
-It also operates a 1024-core cluster for the Institute for Applied Mathematics and Computational Science.
+The Academy operates the 3000+ core Brazos Cluster, which serves a set of stakeholders as well as the university in general.
+A 1024-core sub-cluster is available for the Institute for Applied Mathematics and Computational Science.

 Computing and Information Services

-Computing and Information Services (CIS) provides Open Access Labs, supercomputing, DSL, VPN, and dialup access to all faculty, staff and students.
-Supercomputing hardware includes an IBM p5/575+
+CIS provides Open Access Labs, networking, the Howdy portal, centralized e-mail, printing, and VPN access to all faculty, staff and students.